systelab/cpp-sftp-adapter/ManualTestsReport.md

 Error uploading the file: Remote file can not create: SFTP server: Access denied.
 ```

-# Scenario 11: Cannot establish connection due to incorrect IP address
+# Scenario 11: Cannot establish connection due to incorrect IP address (IP adress assigned)

 **Preconditions**:
 - Prepare an SFTP Server.
 - Make sure the client public key is added to the list of trusted keys in the server.
 - Generate a connectionDataFile with all **valid** parameters.
-- Edit the connectionDataFile to point to a different IP address.
+- Edit the connectionDataFile to point to an IP adress that is assigned (e.g. 192.168.1.1).

 | Step # | Action                                                     | Expected                                                      |
 |--------|------------------------------------------------------------|---------------------------------------------------------------|